 The key is to include these acidic foods as part of a healthy, whole food diet in combination with plenty of fruits with low acidity, vegetables and plant-based proteins as well.

 So how exactly is the list of acidic and alkaline food groups determined?

 When you eat, the calories and nutrients are extracted from foods, and they are metabolized, leaving behind an ash residue.
 This ash residue is what determines the pH of your food, separating it into either an acid-forming or alkalinizing food.

-Acid-forming foods typically include animal proteins like meats, eggs, poultry, fish and milk products, as well as grains and alcohol.
+Acid-forming foods typically include animal proteins like meats, eggs, poultry, fish and milk products, as well as grains and alcoholic beverages.
 Meanwhile, fruits, vegetables and plant-based protein foods are generally considered alkalinizing, or non-acidic foods.

 Side Effects and Dangers

-There are plenty of reasons you may want to cut back on your consumption of acidic foods.
+There are plenty of reasons people may want to cut back on your consumption of acidic foods.
 Here are a few of the top side effects to consider.

 1. Lower Bone Density

 Some research has found that a diet rich in acid-forming foods could increase the amount of calcium lost through the urine, leading to a decline in bone density and a higher risk of osteoporosis.